Create an Internal Comparison

 The aggregate threshold settings will apply to your internal comparisons in the following ways:

-For more information about configuring aggregate thresholds in the studio experience, see Set Aggregate Thresholds.
+For more information about configuring aggregate thresholds in Studio, see Set Aggregate Thresholds.

 Synchronize metric axes